-Capital movements within CEMAC are completely free; those between the CEMAC and third countries are permitted, provided that proper supporting documentation is available and prior notification is given to the exchange control authority.
-Regarding inward or outward foreign direct investments, investors are required only to declare to the Ministry of Finance transactions above a prescribed threshold and within 30 days of the realization of the investment.
+Capital movements within CEMAC are completely free.
+Those between CEMAC and third countries are permitted, provided that proper supporting documentation is available and prior notification is given to the exchange control authority.
+Regarding inward or outward foreign direct investments, investors are required to declare to the Ministry of Finance only those transactions above a prescribed threshold and within 30 days of the realization of the investment.
 There is still a lingering perception that controls on transfers remain in force due to BEAC's decision to monitor outward transfers and the cumbersome BEAC payments system.

-The Government of Cameroon welcomes foreign investment, although the process of obtaining approvals for investment projects can be tedious.
-The Government plans to overhaul its existing investment code and also establish a special new code for the mining system, but these draft laws had not reached the Parliament by December 2000.
+The Cameroon government welcomes foreign investment, although the process of obtaining approvals for investment projects under special schedules can be tedious.
+In March 2002, the parliament voted into law the new investment charter that establishes a new framework for investments in Cameroon.
+The new charter will integrate recent laws relating to the mining and the petroleum codes.
+The new charter should be implemented by the end of 2004.
 In general, Cameroon's legal system is prone to favoritism and corruption.
-In addition, tax authorities can be arbitrary and abusive.

 Cameroon has a Bilateral Investment Treaty with the United States that provides, inter alia, investor-state international arbitration, the right to make transfers freely and without delay, and the right of establishment.

-Cameroon is a member of the francophone Organization for the Harmonization of Business Laws (in French, OHADA).
+Cameroon is a member of the Organization for the Harmonization of Business Laws (in French, OHADA).
+OHADA codes are applicable throughout French-speaking West and Central Africa.